 - Hyperallergic, Tyler Green on the “Art Movements” podcast with Hrag Vartanian, November 9, 2018.

-- Conscientious, “Writing about Photography: Three New Books,” by Jörg M. Colberg, November 5, 2018.
+- Review: Conscientious, “Writing about Photography: Three New Books,” by Jörg M. Colberg, November 5, 2018.

 - New York Times, “One Museum’s 19th Century Photo Sale Seems to Be the Met’s Gain,” by Peter Libbey, November 1, 2018.